eXcomm/3dfi-api-php/README.md

 ## Getting Started

-Getting started with the nViso 3DFI API couldn't be easier.
+Getting started with the nViso 3D Facial Imaging PHP SDK couldn't be easier.
 Create a `nViso3DFIHttpClient` and you're ready to go.
 You will find a [sample file](https://github.com/nViso/3dfi-api-php/blob/master/example/example_simple.php) that allows you to get started immediately in the [example folder](https://github.com/nViso/3dfi-api-php/blob/master/example/).

 ### API Credentials

-The `nViso3DFIHttpClient` needs your nViso 3DFI credentials.
+The `nViso3DFIHttpClient` needs your application ID and key found by logging into the [nViso Developer Platform](https://developer.nviso.net).
 You can pass these directly to the constructor.
 Your keys should be kept secret and never shared with anyone!

 ```php
 <?php